jensstein/oandbackup/FAQ.md

 Another mistake, which might happen is, that you set a filters, which lead to an empty result.

-#### I do not see the app which is currently backed up in the notification during batch or scheduled backups
+#### I do not see the app which is currently backed up in the notification during batch or scheduled backups.

-To optimize the performance of scheduled and batch backups, these tasks are executed in parallel, based on the amount of cores your SOC's CPU has.
-So notification always shows the last one which was started on whatever free core of your SOC's CPU.
+To optimize the performance of scheduled and batch backups, these tasks are executed in parallel, based on the amount of cores, your SOC's CPU contains.
+So notification always shows the last app backup, which was started on whatever free core of your SOC's CPU.

 #### How can I backup SMS & Call log?